believer6/datasciencecoursera/README.md

 # datasciencecoursera
-This repository is for data science i attended on coursera.
+This repository is for data science course i attended on coursera.